chalothon/hello-world/README.md

 # Doc Similarity By word2Vec
-Data Floder contain word2vec model trained on wiki corpus (200 dimensions) and the list of stopword
+Data Folder contain word2vec model trained on wiki corpus (200 dimensions) and the list of stopword